About Physical Therapy

 - Spinal disk problems

 - Chronic headaches

-- Degenerative disk and joint disease of the spine
+- Degenerative dick and joint disease of the spine

 - Muscle, tendon and ligament tears

 - Myofascial pain of the back or neck